McGranahanLab/CONIPHER/README.md

 ## CONIPHER phylogenetic tree building
 ### R package

 This is the official github repository for the R package to perform tumour phylogenetic tree building using CONIPHER.
 For full details of the method, please refer to our manuscript and protocol XXX.
-For details on how to run mutation clustering and phylogenetic tree builing consecutively with one wrapper script, please refer to the github repository at https://github.com/FrancisCrickInstitute/TRACERx-clustering-treeBuilding.
+For details on how to run mutation clustering and phylogenetic tree builing consecutively with one wrapper script, please refer to the github repository  [CONIPHER-wrapper](https://github.com/McGranahanLab/CONIPHER-wrapper).

 #### Software
 The current implementation of CONIPHER tree building is written in `r=3.6.1` and is distributed as an R package.